-The Métis are a distinct Indigenous people with a unique history, culture, and language, creating their own customs, practices and traditions separate from their First Nations, Inuit, and European ancestors.
+istinct Indigenous people with a unique history, culture, and language, creating their own customs, practices and tradition, Inuit, and European ancestors.

-The term Métis refers specifically to people who have historic connection to Métis homeland.
-It does not refer to all individuals of mixed Indigenous and European heritage.
+efers specifically to people who have historic connection to Métis homeland.
+It does not refer to all individuals of mixed e.